The kinds of personal information that AHURI collects and holds

 The types of personal information we collect includes names, job titles, phone numbers, email addresses and physical address details.

-It may be necessary in some circumstances for AHURI to collect other sensitive data such as credit card details to enable the processing of specific transactions or requests.
+It may be necessary in some circumstances for AHURI Limited to collect other sensitive data such as credit card details to enable the processing of specific transactions or requests.

-It is generally not practical to remain anonymous or to use a pseudonym when dealing with AHURI as we usually need to use your personal information to provide specific services to you, or which relate to or involve you.
+It is generally not practical to remain anonymous or to use a pseudonym when dealing with AHURI Limited as we usually need to use your personal information to provide specific services to you, or which relate to or involve you.

-How AHURI collect and manage personal information
+How AHURI Limited collects and manages personal information

 How we collect personal information